Hawarden Old Castle

 On Palm Sunday, 1282, Dafydd ap Gruffudd, Llewelyn's volatile brother, launched a three-pronged attack on English castles, Hawarden among them.
 Though Dafydd was able to seize the castle, he could not hold it, and both Welsh princes were killed shortly afterwards - in Dafydd's case rather unpleasantly, for Edward I had him hung, drawn, and quartered.

-Note that the castle is located on private land and is only occasionally open to the public.
+Note that the castle is located on the New Hawarden Castle estate and is only open to the public on occasional Sundays.

 About Hawarden Old Castle